utdata/rwdir/docs/03-import.md

 - Click on the **New Folder** icon.
 - Name your new folder `data-raw`.
 This is where we'll put raw data.
 We never write data to this folder.
 - Also create another new folder called `data-processed`.
 This is were we write data.
-We separate them so we don't accidently overwrite raw data.
+We separate them so we don't accidentally overwrite raw data.

 Once you've done that, they should show up in the file explorer in the Files pane.
 Click the refresh button if you don't see them.
 (The circlish thing at top right of the screenshot below.)